What is the Silicon Valley Program?

 Will my courses and internship count towards my major requirements?

-CMC Economics majors may count Econ 165 and Econ 123 as two level-II major elective courses, and Econ 198 as a level-I major elective course.
-Credit for the internship will be counted as an elective towards graduation.
-Students from the other Claremont Colleges should consult with their respective Registrar prior to committing to the Program.
+CMC Economics majors may count Econ 65 as a level-I major elective course or Econ 165 as a level-II major elective course, and Econ 198 as a level-I major elective course.
+Credit for the internship will be counted as an elective towards graduation for CMC students.
+CMC students with other majors and students from the other Claremont Colleges should consult with their respective Registrar prior to committing to the Program.
 See the Courses page for more details.

 I'm not a CMC Economics major.
 Can I still apply?